Cottage Garden Favorites: Bells of Ireland

 The plant itself is about 12 inches high and 12 inches wide and not terribly attractive.
 Bells of Ireland work well planted in the rear of your garden where the flower stalks lend height, while their foliage will be screened by your other flowers.

 Unlike most annuals, Bells of Ireland are not deadheaded.
 They do not rebloom once their flowers are removed.
-You leave the flowers on the plants so that they produce seed or you can harvest the flower stalks and use them fresh or dry them.
+You leave the flowers on the plants so that they produce seed or you can harvest the flower stalks and use them fresh or dried in arrangements and craft projects.

 Bells of Ireland are easy to grow from seed, but you must be patient.
 The seeds can take a month or more to germinate.
 You can speed that up by cold stratifying them.
 Put your seed packet in your refrigerator for 5 days prior to sowing them in your garden after your last frost.
 Sow the seeds on the surface of the soil.
 Don't cover them, they need light to germinate.